 In August 2021, the Company entered into an asset purchase agreement with ConSynance Therapeutics, Inc. (the "APA") to acquire HBS-102 (formerly referred to as "CSTI-100"), a potential first-in-class molecule with a novel mechanism of action.
 Under the terms of the APA, the Company acquired full development and commercialization rights globally, with the exception of Greater China, for \$3,500.
 The Company accounted for the transaction as an asset acquisition as substantially all of the fair value of the assets acquired was concentrated in a single identified asset.
-In March 2023, the Company achieved a preclinical milestone, which triggered a \$750 payment under the provisions of the APA, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the ~~nine~~ three months ended September 30, 2023 March 31, 2023.
+In March 2023, the Company achieved a preclinical milestone, which triggered a \$750 payment under the provisions of the APA, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the threesix months ended March 31, 2023 June 30, 2023.
 There are additional payments due under the APA upon the achievement of certain milestones including \$1,000 for preclinical milestones, \$19,000 for development milestones, \$44,000 for regulatory milestones and \$110,000 for sales milestones.

-9.10.
-ACCRUED EXPENSES
+10. ACCRUED EXPENSES